Dysphagia

 Overview

-Occasional difficulty swallowing, such as when you eat too fast or don't chew your food well enough, usually isn't cause for concern.
-But ongoing dysphagia can be a serious medical condition that needs treatment.
+Trouble swallowing now and then, such as when you eat too fast or don't chew your food well enough, usually isn't cause for concern.
+Ongoing dysphagia needs treatment to prevent choking, poor nutrition and other serious complications.

 Dysphagia can happen at any age, but it's more common in older adults.
-The causes of swallowing problems vary, and treatment depends on the cause.
+The causes of dysphagia vary, and treatment depends on the cause.

 Symptoms